 HOW TO PREPARE HALF SHELL OYSTERS

-If you plan to take the easy route and cook them, you can easily toss them in the air fryer and they'll be open with no fuss!
+- Pop the oysters in the air fryer.
 Check out how to open oyster shells in the air fryer!

 FAQ

 It's best to prepare it a few hours before serving to allow the flavors to meld.
-However, it can be made a day in advance and stored in the refrigerator in an airtight container.
+Preparing it too early can cause it to become too potent.

 Different oysters have varying flavor profiles.
 The mignonette works well with both briny and sweeter oysters, enhancing their natural taste.